gjmcn/zap/docs/contents-md/Overview.md

 #### DOM

-DOM operators can work with individual HTML/SVG elements, iterables of elements and CSS selector strings:
+DOM operators work with individual HTML/SVG elements, iterables of elements and CSS selector strings:

 ```
 // set color of each span with class danger to red